 Llano is the little hill country town that rocks…literally.
-Check it out!
+From dazzling rock formations to a legendary history and some great eats along the way, trip on through to check it out!

 The Llano Uplift is a peculiar rock formation created when granite pushed its way to the surface exposing rocks all around Llano.
 The most impressive example is Enchanted Rock in South Llano County.
 The uplift also kicked up tons of rare earth minerals that are scattered all over the county.
 There is even a type of granite called “Llanite” that can only be found in Llano County.
 To learn more about Llano’s rock culture and be pointed in the right direction for your own rock hunt, check out Enchanted Rocks and Jewelry on Llano’s square.